crkn-rcdr/institutional-usage/README.md

     - [2.
 Automated Execution](#2-automated-execution)
     - [3.
 Output](#3-output)
   - [License](#license)

+# institutional-usage

+Scripts to generate institutional usage statistics for the Canadiana collections.

 ## Workflow Overview
 The workflow of the script is illustrated in the diagram below: